CrossRef/event-data-user-guide/event-data-manual.md

 UUID
   : universally unique identifier.
 Looks like `c0eb1c46-6a59-49c9-926b-a10667ddd9de`.

-## Retired words
+## Retired Terminology

 The following words have been used during the development of Event Data but are no longer official:

  - Deposit - this is an internal entity used within Lagotto.
 It does not form part of the public DET service, although it may be of interest to users who want to look into the internals.
  - "DOI Event Tracking" / "DET" - the old name for the Crossref Event Data service
  - Relations - this is an internal entity used within Lagotto.
-CED does not use Relations.
+CED does not use Lagotto Relation objects.
+The concept of 'relations' is however.

 # Revision history